ansys/pyensight/doc/source/calc_functions.rst

 Computes a vector variable whose value is the velocity ``V``.
-This function is defined as:
+This vecctor variable is defined as:

 :math:`V=\frac{m}{\rho }`